typerSniper/Database/README.md

 Although this project has been completed only partially, the time that has gone into modularising and creating an optimised client-server interaction can be useful to others.
-It's also a nice setup if you are starting to learn Spring and want to integrate it with AngularJS ;)
+It's also a nice setup if you are starting to learn Spring and want to integrate it with AngularJS ;).
+We use a combination of mvn and jetty for project management and server which can be installed easily.

+Build : 'mvn clean install' {will install pertinent dependecies}
+Run : 'mvn jetty:run'

 Placement Cell App